FunnySaltyFish/FunnyTranslation/README_en.md

      */
     ```

+If you are unable to run it on the latest stable version of Android Studio and the correct Gradle version, and you have confirmed that it is not due to your own issues, feel free to open an issue and ask.
+It's possible that I missed some files when committing to Git.
+I will respond as soon as I see it.

 ### Acknowledgments

-- Page design referenced from 酷安@江戸川コナン (authorized)
+- UI design (v3) referenced from 酷安@江戸川コナン (authorized)
-- Promotional graphics from 酷安@松川吖
+- UI design (V4) and promotional graphics from 酷安@松川吖
 - Thank you to all the friends who have sponsored the project!
 - Thank you to all the contributors!